DMW007/automated-headless-dsl-speedtest/README.md

 # Automated headless DSL-Speedtests
 Tired of slow internet connections?
-And also tired of doing manual speed tests day per day to proof your slow connection?
+And also tired of doing manual speed tests day per day to analyze and proof your slow connection?
 Automate it!
-You just need a Linux PC or server with Python or Docker, and 2 Minutes of your time.
+You just need a Linux PC or server with Python or Docker, and 2 Minutes of your time to measure internet speed!

 [![](https://u-img.net/img/6277Zo.png)](https://u-img.net/img/6277Zo.png)